|

 7th U.N.
 World Health Day celebrated

-12th Soviet cosmonaut Yuri Gagarin, first human in space and
+12th Soviet cosmonaut Yuri Gagarin, first human in space and the

 first to orbit the earth, both in 1961

-20th Radium isolated as an element by Marie Curie in 1902 for which
+20th Radium isolated as an element by Marie Curie in 1902, for which

 she received the Nobel Prize in Chemistry in 1911

-22nd Earth Day official date, celebrated worldwide on various days
+22nd Earth Day official date; celebrated worldwide on various days

-(40th anniversary in 2010)
+(50th anniversary in 2020)

 24th Library of Congress established in the U.S. in 1800